crf8472/libarcstk/examples/README.md

 - [albumverify](./albumverify/README.md) - Demonstrates how locally known
   checksums can be verified against the checksums AccurateRip provides.
 - [albumcalc](./albumcalc/README.md) - Demonstrates how AccurateRip checksums
-  can be calculated locally on a ripped audio image and a CUEsheet.
+  can be calculated locally on a ripped audio image and a Cuesheet.
 The actual decoding is performed by libsndfile, hence checksums can be calculated on any combination of container format and lossless audio codec that libsndfile supports.